arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

         return; // Ends the main method, thus closing the application }

-	// Lastly, this is logic will redirect user validated user based on their role (either employee of staff).
+	// Lastly, this logic redirects the validated user based on their role (either employee of staff).
     System.out.println("\nLog in successful!");
     if (userEntry.equals("employee")) {
             handleEmployeeSession(inputScanner, employeeDetailsPath);